Fire motorcycle: Hong Kong

 Fire motorcycles are used in Hong Kong.
 According to the Hong Kong Fire Services Department's website, "Fire Motorcycles (F.M.C.) are special fire appliances developed by Firexpress A/S in Denmark to provide rapid response and to carry out fire fighting operation".
 They are using BMW R1100RT as their fire motorcycles.

 Denmark

 Fire motorcycles have been used in Denmark.

 Germany

 Some municipal fire departments in Germany (Feuerwehr) use motorcycles for reconnaissance, courier duties, and traffic control.
 Models include the BMW R1150RT (95 PS), the BMW F650GS, and the Yamaha TW125 (9 kW).
 However, motorbikes are not part of the national Deutsches Institut für Normung (DIN) standards for fire apparatus; if their purchase by a municipal department will be subsidised with state funds depends on local laws.

 Greece

 Fire motorcycles are used in Greece.

 Iran

 Iran National Fire Department uses two models of Honda motorcycle (CBX750 and CMX250C) in Tehran, and some models of Hyosung motorcycles in other metropolises of Iran.

 Italy

-Fire motorcycles are used in Italy.
+Fire motorcycles have been used in Italy, but has since been replaced.

 Ichikawa Fire Department Ambulance / Fire Honda XR motorcycle.